svenmalvik/blog/embedded-jetty-in-java-web-application.md

 ```

 To finish, we need the missing method.
 In it, we'll use `WebAppContext`-class that
-at the end just is AbstractServlet:
+at the end just is an AbstractServlet:
 ```java
 // App.java
 private static void setWebappServlet(Server server) {